-Launched in 2017, Mountain Philanthropies works with organization on the frontlines of impact.
+Launched in 2017, Mountain Philanthropies works with organizations on the frontlines of impact.
 Representing a diverse set of funders, referred to as Partners, Mountain Philanthropies is guided by principles of equity and fairness, accountability, and environmental sustainability.
 Mountain Philanthropies holds the view that data coupled with focus, decisive action and empathy can create a more inclusive society.
 Flexible capital options allow a focus on the fastest paths to progress on any issue our Partners support.
 Areas of support have included efforts to advance criminal justice reform, voting rights and civic participation, civil, refugee and immigrant rights, the environment, animal welfare, and more.
 Beyond financial resources, and at the request of grantees, Mountain Philanthropies routinely convenes, champions, serves as a thought partner and mobilizes additional capacity towards our shared goals.
 Grantmaking is by invitation only.

 / The Team Includes